BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/device-firmware/building-tests.md

 ## Making new tests
 To make a new test, open the file "test/test.c".
 Within this file is a large `#ifdef`/`#elif` structure.
 Just add a new `#elif` section in here and name the define similarly to the others.
 Keep the name you chose in mind, as this name is what you must set `EMA_TEST` to in order to use the new test.

-## Setting CMake options in VSCode
+## Running Tests

+> **_NOTE:_** If you don't have access to the cloud, the values will not print when running tests.
+You will have to place checkpoints in your test code and use the VS Code debugger to see values.
+Ensure you do not place too many checkpoints as this might prevent the code from building.

 After setting up the firmware toolchain as per [Device Firmware](/docs/firmware), you should have a working visual studio setup.
-From the command pallete (Ctrl+Shift+p), select "Cmake: Edit Cmake Cache (ui)".
+From the command palette (Ctrl+Shift+p), select "Cmake: Edit Cmake Cache (ui)".
 From here you can search for `EMA_BUILD_TESTS` and `EMA_TEST` in order to set them.
 When finished, press the button labeled "SAVE".